shogof/space-travelers-hub/README.md

 The Space Travelers Hub is designed to offer a rich user experience by integrating with SpaceX's offerings.
 Key functionalities include:

-- **Rockets**: View and manage reservations for SpaceX rockets.
+- **🚀 Rockets**: View and manage reservations for SpaceX rockets.
-- **Missions**: Join or leave space missions, with detailed mission descriptions.
+- **🛰️ Missions**: Join or leave space missions, with detailed mission descriptions.
-- **Dragons**: Book or cancel reservations for SpaceX dragons.
+- **🐉 Dragons**: Book or cancel reservations for SpaceX dragons.
-- **My Profile**: Access a personalized dashboard to monitor all current reservations and mission participations.
+- **👤 My Profile**: Access a personalized dashboard to monitor all current reservations and mission participations.

 This project is part of Microverse's Block 4, Module 3 curriculum, highlighting competencies in React development, state management with Redux, component-based architecture, and modern styling with Tailwind CSS.
 It also emphasizes code quality through the use of linters and comprehensive testing.

 ## Features

-- **Rockets**: Manage your rocket bookings with ease.
+- **🚀 Rockets**:  Manage your rocket bookings with ease.
-- **Missions**: Join or exit missions, with complete details provided.
+- **🛰️ Missions**: Join or exit missions, with complete details provided.
-- **Dragons**: Handle dragon reservations efficiently.
+- **🐉 Dragons**: Handle dragon reservations efficiently.
-- **My Profile**: View and manage all reservations and mission statuses in one centralized location.
+- **👤 My Profile**:  View and manage all reservations and mission statuses in one centralized location.

 ## Technologies Used